HamidMolareza/ASP-Globalization-Sample/README.md

 ## Security

-PROJECT_NAME follows good practices of security, but 100% security cannot be assured.
-PROJECT_NAME is provided **"as is"** without any **warranty**.
+This project follows good practices of security, but 100% security cannot be assured.
+This project is provided **"as is"** without any **warranty**.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._